Skip to main content

 A `user` who is assigned the role of an `Owner` on a `folder`

-Will look like this: Folder#Owner.
+It will look like this: Folder#Owner.
 Resource Roles

 Role Assignment

-Role Assignment refers to designating specific roles to individual users or entities, effectively granting them the permissions associated with those roles.
+Role Assignment refers to designating specific roles for individual users or entities, effectively granting them the permissions associated with those roles.
 Roles represent a collection of permissions.
 By assigning a user a particular role, you're essentially giving them access to all the permissions bundled within that role.
 This mechanism simplifies access management, especially in large systems or organizations, as administrators only need to manage roles rather than each specific permission for every user.

 Example